 The Concord Campus provides a full range of student support services designed to enhance students' abilities to succeed in their academic endeavors.
 In addition, academic advising is available for general education.

-The following student services are available on the Concord Campus: Associated Students, Academic Advising, Bookstore, Career Services, Cashier, Clubs and Organizations, Counseling and Psychological Services, Financial Aid, Food Service, New Student Orientation, Accessibility Services, Student Health and Counseling Services, Tutoring Services.
+The following student services are available on the Concord Campus: Associated Students, Academic Advising, Bookstore, Career Services, Cashier, Clubs and Organizations, Personal Counseling, Financial Aid, Food Service, New Student Orientation, Accessibility Services, Student Health Services, Tutoring Services.

 Additionally, the Academic Services (AS) Lobby serves as a one-stop center for students to complete registration, records and enrollment services functions on the Concord Campus.
 For assistance, or information on any of these services, call (925) 602-6700.